“Negative Shocks and Mass Persecutions: Evidence from the Black Death” with Remi Jebwab and Noel D Johnson. Journal of Economic Growth Forthcoming

 June 2017: SIOE (New York, USA)

-Here are a few media mentions for my research
+Here are a few media mentions.

 The Upshot (NY Times): The Lack of Major Wars May Be Hurting Economic Growth (June 2014)